ThatMatin/Neovim-Config/README.md

 ```
 Next, open `nvim` (ignore error messages) and install packages with `:PackerSync` command.

 !
-Don't forget to install Nerd Fonts and setting them for your terminal.
+Don't forget to install Nerd Fonts and to set them for your terminal.
 !
 It might help to remove `~/.config/nvim/plugin/packer_compiled.lua` before installing packer.